-In order to meet the objectives of the university, investments will be divided into two major allocations: a Primary Liquidity allocation and an Extended Duration allocation.
-The Primary Liquidity allocation is to be the major source for the disbursement requirements and operational needs of the university.
-Liquidity and safety of principal at the expense of return on investment are the foremost objectives of the Primary Liquidity allocation.
+In order to meet the objectives of the university, investments will be divided into three major allocations: an Educational & General funds allocation, a Working Capital funds allocation, and a Strategic Investment funds allocation.
+The Tier Ia Educational & General funds allocation is to be the major source for the disbursement requirements and operational needs of the university.
+Liquidity and safety of principal at the expense of return on investment are the foremost objectives of these funds.
+The Tier II Working Capital funds allocation are the nongeneral fund income and reserves that will be used to fund non-Educational & General activities operations such as auxiliary enterprises, sponsored programs, etc. and to supplement the liquidity needs of the Educational & General funds needed to fund the daily operations of the primary mission programs of the university.

-The objective of the Extended Duration allocation is to generate an investment return, over the long-term, higher than the Primary Liquidity allocation.
-To generate higher investment returns, it is recognized that additional interest rate risk and credit risk, within prudent constraints, must be assumed in the management of the Extended Duration allocation.
+The objective of the Tier III Strategic Investment Funds allocation is to generate an investment return, over the long-term, higher than the Tiers Ia and II allocations.
+To generate higher investment returns, it is recognized that additional interest rate risk and credit risk, within prudent constraints, must be assumed in the management of the Tier III Strategic Investment funds allocation.
 Investment strategies evolve as market conditions and interest rates change.
-Accordingly, the Extended Duration may consist of a combination of short, intermediate and longertermed portfolios.
+Accordingly, the Tier III Strategic Investment funds may consist of a combination of short, intermediate, and longer-termed portfolios.
 However, in seeking higher investment returns, the portfolio managers will be cognizant of the university's objectives of liquidity and safety of principal.
 Securities lending is prohibited.